Bamieh/make-async-babel-plugin/README.md

 ## Notable Differences:
 1. Removed flow based personal preference.
-2. Added an option to specify the name of the imported library, defaults to "react-loadable".
+2. Added an option `source` to specify the name of the imported library, defaults to "react-loadable".
 3. Split into a seprate repository as this is a development dependency, while the main library is not.

 ## install